mre/endler.dev/content/2019/tinysearch/index.md

 ![Video of the search functionality](./anim-opt.gif)

-(Fun fact: this animation is about the same size as the Wasm search itself.)
+(Fun fact: this animation is about the same size as the uncompressed Wasm search itself.)

 Only whole words are matched.
 I would love to add prefix-search, but the binary became too big when I tried.